Services

 How double taxation works

-1. The first is through corporate income being taxed twice.
-This happens when a corporation pays income tax on its earnings, and then its shareholders also pay income tax on the dividends they receive, which are paid out of the corporation's after-tax earnings.
+1. Corporate income being taxed twice.
+First a corporation pays income tax on its earnings, then its shareholders pay income tax on their dividends, which are paid out of the corporation's after-tax earnings.

 International double taxation

-The US is one of the few countries that taxes its citizens on their worldwide income, regardless of where they live or earn their income.
+According to US tax law, American citizens are taxed on their worldwide income, regardless of where they live or earn said income.

-This means that American expats are potentially subject to double taxation – once by the country where they earn their income, and again by the United States.
+This leaves American expats exposed to double taxation – once by the country where they earn their income, and again by the United States.

-NOTE!
-There are mechanisms in place to prevent this kind of double taxation.
-Tax treaties between countries, the Foreign Earned Income Exclusion (FEIE), and the Foreign Tax Credit and more (we’ll cover them all in detail here below).
+However there are mechanisms in place to prevent this kind of double taxation.
+Tax treaties between countries, the Foreign Earned Income Exclusion (FEIE), and the Foreign Tax Credit (we’ll cover them all in detail below).

-To better understand the concept of double taxation, let's consider a few examples:
+To better understand the concept of double taxation, let's take a look at a few examples:

 Example 1: Corporate double taxation